Fujifilm X-Pro1 vs Sony RX100 III

 Studio photographers will appreciate that the Fujifilm X-Pro1 (unlike the RX100 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-Pro1 and the RX100 III have been discontinued, but can regularly be found used on eBay.
+Both the X-Pro1 and the RX100 III have been discontinued, but can regularly be found used on ebay.
 The X-Pro1 was replaced by the Fujifilm X-Pro2, while the RX100 III was followed by the Sony RX100 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.
+Further information on the features and operation of the X-Pro1 and RX100 III can be found, respectively, in the Fujifilm X-Pro1 Manual (free pdf) or the online Sony RX100 III Manual.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-Pro1 and the Sony RX100 III?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.